phaserjs/phaser/changelog/3.80/WebGLContextRestore.md

 Textures which are drawn once, however, will stay blank.
 You should listen for the `RESTORE_WEBGL` event to know when to redraw them.

+It is safe to draw while the context is lost, but nothing will be drawn.
+Snapshots will return blank.

 ### WebGL Object Wrappers

 WebGL objects are now wrapped.
 The wrapper holds the necessary information to automatically recreate the object when context is restored.